ljbaker/ljbaker.github.io/_posts/2017-03-29-linear-algera.md

 ------------------

-The eigenvector, *λ*, of a matrix, *A*, is a non-zero vector that preserves the direcitonalirty of the matrix when undergoing any form of linear combination.
+The eigenvector, *λ*, of a matrix, *A*, is a non-zero vector that preserves the directionality of the matrix when undergoing any form of linear combination.
 The eigenvalue, *v*, is the scalar that multiplies with the eigenvector to produce the original matrix, such that